GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Monk.md

 ## Monastic Orders

 ### Ashen Circle
-Also known as the Circle Joined by the Bond of Ash, the Ashen Circle teaches the importance of survival and passivity throughtout tone's daily routine and intense bursts of passionate expression.
+Also known as the Circle Joined by the Bond of Ash, the Ashen Circle teaches the importance of survival and passivity throughout one's daily routine and intense bursts of passionate expression.

 #### Skill and Weapon
 You gain either the Survival, Cooking, or Medicine skill.
 You gain training in either the Hand Axe, Sling, or Unarmed attacks.